DKenefake/dkenefake.github.io/_posts/2026-06-05-hercules-preprocessing.md

 This gives us two very different levers to pull.

 1. Domain reduction (fixing variables in a safe way!).
-2. Generate stronger lower bounds at the nodes that remain.
+2. Stronger lower bounds

 The newer versions of Hercules have gotten much better at both.
 We will not be talking about the second one in this post.

 ## Roof Dual Preprocessing

 In an earlier post, I talked about persistency as a way to identify variables that must take a particular value in any optimal solution.
-The basic idea is that if we can prove that a variable fixed to either $0$ or $1$ can never participate in a global solution, then we know what it must not be.
+The basic idea is that if we can prove one value of a variable cannot appear in any global optimum, then the variable must take the other value.
 That variable is fixed before we hand it to the subproblem solver, and we get to keep that variable fixed for all children nodes.
 The roof dual gives us a really easy way to generate these certificates.

 Hammer's description of the roof dual is a little more intuitive than most [2].
-For a quadratic objective
+For the roof-dual discussion, it is convenient to rewrite the quadratic objective in edge-coefficient form.

 $$
 \begin{align}